Premera Blue Cross is here to support members, employers, and healthcare providers during the coronavirus (COVID-19) outbreak.

 Premera isn’t endorsing or sponsoring any of these resources.
 We thought you might find them useful as you begin planning your own return-to-work strategy.

 Our current leave of absence (LOA) allowance for large and small group standard contracts is up to 90 days for furloughed employees and those on leave.
-For self-insured and OptiFlex groups, we'll allow them to waive the LOA and actively at work requirements.
-This extension is a Premera initiative.

 No. Premera has made the business decision not to allow a special enrollment period without a standard qualifying event.
 Marriage, birth, loss of other coverage and other qualifying events can be found in the plan’s benefit booklets.